umeshramya/multilingual-number-to-words/README.md

 ---
 ## How add languages to this project i.e in to repository

-language.ts fiel is place add new laungage
+language.ts file is place add new laungage
-Make fork and add language send pull request use google to covert words add them in the pattern below in language.ts file
+Make fork and add language send pull request use google to convert into words add them in the pattern below in language.ts file
 ```
 "english" : {
 "single_digits" : ["zero", "one", "two", "three", "four", "five", "six", "seven", "eight", "nine"],